9/11 Chronicles: Breast Cancer Takes a Backseat

 I got into the apartment, dropped off my stuff, and went out in the street with my nephew.
 Folks were milling on the sidewalks, in the crosswalks, and in the street.
 The taxis and the cars moved slowly and cautiously among us.
 New York was somehow different, transformed.
 I just wanted to be out among people who had somehow survived and had the wherewithal at that moment to mill on the streets.
 My nephew and I eventually went upstairs to watch the coverage, to hear the President.
 I ordered Chinese food, comfort food.

 Through her tears she explained that she had worked on a high floor in the South Tower.
-I had called her a few days before 9/11 and wanted her to come in for further work up of an abnormality on her mammogram.
+I had called her a few days before 9/11 and wanted her to come in for further work up of an abnormality on her mammogram in both of her breasts.
 She made the appointment for the morning of 9/11 and took a day off from work.
 She was convinced that she would have been killed had I not scheduled her for 9/11.

 Thank God you found that problem.
 Thank God.
 You saved my life, really, without a doubt.

 I told her that I was happy for her and unhappy for those who perished.
 But I told her I had done nothing heroic, that I didn’t deserve any credit for this coincidence.
 She wouldn’t hear anything to the contrary.
-Eventually, I gave up and suggested that she make another appointment to address the problem, which turned out to be a false positive.
-She was okay.
-The terrorists were not going to kill her and she didn’t have breast cancer, still now in the backseat.
+Eventually, I gave up and suggested that she make another appointment to address the problems, which turned out to be significant.

 I drove home that evening through the Midtown Tunnel.
 The Brooklyn Battery Tunnel, now a conduit to Ground Zero, remained closed.
 Having come through the Midtown Tunnel, I opened the window for some fresh air.
 I was greeted with an acrid, putrid smell.
 It was the smell of death hanging over the city.